artalar/reatom/docs/faq.md

 ## FAQ

-- **REAtom is infinitely perfect?**
+- **Reatom is infinitely perfect?**
   > Definitely **nope**!
-REAtom is build on top of [SSoT](https://en.wikipedia.org/wiki/Single_source_of_truth) idea and try to strictly follow it to ensure reliability.
+Reatom is build on top of [SSoT](https://en.wikipedia.org/wiki/Single_source_of_truth) idea and try to strictly follow it to ensure reliability.
 Therefore is preferred immutable global state and other limitations:
   > - impossible to create cyclic dependencies
   > - If at during the dispatching process any reducer throw an error, all accumulated new state is not apply (from previous reducers of current dispatch)
   > - necessarily of normalization and memory overhead as using immutable data-structures